vermont skiing

 Then you drop.

-That moment — that mix of cold air and hot coffee — that’s Ottawa Valley winter.
+That mix of cold air and hot coffee?
+That’s Ottawa Valley winter.
+And honestly, it never gets old.

 Lap After Lap

-Music gets louder.
+The music gets louder.
 Friends link up.
 Someone finds a new side hit.
-Someone else eats it trying to clear a jump.
+Meanwhile, someone else eats it trying to clear a jump.

-Between laps, you lean against the tailgate or sit in the chalet with gloves half off, thermos cap in hand.
+Between laps, you lean against the tailgate or step into the chalet with gloves half off and thermos cap in hand.

 More Than a Drink